SoftUni-Internal/interactive-content/EN/05-SOLID/06-Dependency-Inversion.md

 # The DI Problem - Solution

-To solve the design issue behind the code above, we need to create a **middle-layer** where we can define an **abstract interface associated with `Button`** and implemented by any classes like Lamp:
+To solve the design issue behind the previous code, we need to create a **middle-layer** where we can define an **abstract interface associated with `Button`** and implemented by any classes like `Lamp`:

 ```java
 public interface SwitchableDevice {